Jared Polis

-Polis has made history several times through his electoral success.
-In 2008, he became the first openly gay man and second openly LGBT person (after Tammy Baldwin) elected to Congress as a non-incumbent.
+First elected to Congress in 2008, Polis is the first openly gay man elected to Congress as a non-incumbent.
+He was the third-wealthiest member of the United States Congress, with an estimated net worth of $122.6 million, and the only Democratic member of the Liberty Caucus.
 In 2011, he became the first openly gay parent in Congress.

-In 2018, he became the first openly gay man and second openly LGBT person (after Kate Brown) elected governor of a U.S. state.
-He is also the first Jew elected governor of Colorado.
-In 2021, he became the first governor in a same-sex marriage.
-In 2022, he became the first openly gay man and the first governor in a same-sex marriage elected to a second term in office.
+In 2018, Polis was elected governor of Colorado.
+He is the first openly gay man elected governor of a U.S. state, the first Jewish governor of Colorado, and the first governor in a same-sex marriage.
+He was reelected in 2022.

 Early life and education

 Polis is the son of Stephen Schutz and Susan Polis Schutz, founders of greeting card and book publisher Blue Mountain Arts.
 He was born at Boulder Community Hospital in Boulder, Colorado, in 1975.
 He lived in San Diego, California, as a high school student and graduated from La Jolla Country Day School in three years with multiple honors.
 He graduated from Princeton University with a B.A. in politics in 1996, writing a 157-page senior thesis, "Paradigm Shift: Politics in the Information Age", under the supervision of Carol M. Swain.
 While at Princeton, Polis served as communications director of the undergraduate student government and was involved in other campus organizations, such as Model Congress, Phi Gamma Delta, and the Princeton Juggling Club.
 As a college sophomore, Polis purchased stamps from a Legends of the West series at the Princeton post office.
 The USPS had recently recalled the series due to a printing error in the image of Bill Pickett, making his stamps far more valuable.
 Polis sold the stamps to a collector for a sum "exceeding $1,000".
 In 2000, he legally changed his surname to his mother's to raise awareness for a fundraiser and because he simply "liked it better".